microsoft/FabricRTIWorkshop/docs/workshop.md

 - Guy Yehudy, Microsoft, Prin PM

 ### Feedback - Contributing
 - Rate this lab or give us feedback to improve using this short [Eval](<https://forms.office.com/r/xhW3GAtAhi>).
-Scan this QR Code to open the Eval form on your phone.
+Scan this QR Code to open the evaluation form on your phone.

 ![QR Code](assets/QRCodeLabEval-Small.png "QR Code")